fabiomattei/uddocs/_docs/transaction.md

 name: Transaction
 ---

-# Transactions

-Transactions are queries that make changes to the database.
+Transactions are SQL statments that make changes to the database.
 They can be *insert*, *update* or *delete*.

 An example of the transaction is the following json object: